-- Surveillance (for human prion disease) - Monitoring of disease in population (e.g., estimation of prion disease rates, detection of changes in epidemiology of disease over time, monitoring of possible occurrence of variant CJD (vCJD) or novel prion diseases, gaining of knowledge about prion diseases)
+- Surveillance (for human prion disease) = monitoring of disease in population - Estimation of prion disease rates - Detection of changes in disease trends over time - Investigation of cases of interest

 Surveillance: Prion Diseases

 - To estimate prion disease incidence in the US, we match death certificate data with data from the National Prion Disease Pathology Surveillance Center (NPDPSC). - National multiple cause-of-death data (death certificate data) is compiled by CDC's National Center for Health Statistics (NCHS). - Routinely obtained and cost-effective - Good source of information because of disease fatality rate (100%); diagnosis more accurate at late stages of disease - If CJD, prion disease, GSS, etc. is listed anywhere on the death certificate, it is included in the NCHS data (misspellings, too). - Results of specimen testing by NPDPSC may confirm or rule out suspected prion disease cases - Cases are added to or subtracted from death certificate data based on NPDPSC information